RevacommCharlie/learn-curriculum-init/__learn-ignore/02-organizing-content.md

 This example will make a curriculum block with 1 unit named "first unit" and 5 lessons.

-You can create multiple units in the same repo, but it is generally a better idea to use multiple repos, each with a single unit, _unless you are sure that a group of units will always be included together in the same order._
+You can create multiple units in the same repo, but note that you can only change the order of repos when setting up a course.
+This means that the order of multiple units in a repo will always be the same.

 * Lessons can be any of .md, .ipynb, or .pdf
 * Units and lessons will be ordered alphanumerically